Level and Mix of Remuneration

 The Company advocates a performance-based remuneration system for Executive Directors and Key Management Personnel that is flexible and responsive to the market.
 The remuneration of the Executive Directors and the key management personnel comprises a basic salary component and a variable component which is the annual bonus, based on the performance of the Group as a whole and the individuals performance, designed to align their interests with those of shareholders.

 The Company does not use contractual provisions to allow the Company to reclaim incentive components of remuneration from the Executive Director and key management personnel in exceptional circumstances of misstatement of financial statements, or of misconduct resulting in financial loss to the Company.
 The company should be able to avail itself to remedies against the Executive Directors and key management personnel in the event such breach of fiduciary duties.

-A breakdown, showing the level and mix of each individual director’s remuneration paid or payable for the financial year ended 31 March 2019 is as follows:
+A breakdown, showing the level and mix of each individual director’s remuneration paid or payable for FY2022 is as follows:

 |Name of Director||Salary||Bonus||Director’s fees||Termination, retirement and post-employment benefits||Total|

-The Company only has 6 key management personnel and the disclosure of their remuneration in bands of S$250,000 for the financial year ended 31 March 2019 is as follows:
+For the FY2022, the Company has six (6) key management personnel and the disclosure of their remuneration for the FY2022 is as follows:

 |Remuneration band and name of key management personnel||Salary||Bonus||Termination, retirement and post-employment benefits||Total|